mmastermind/Project_1/CLEAN/README..txt

 Presentation: PROJECT_1-Presentation-Final.pptx

 PROCEDURE:
-1. Start opening "Clean_Table.ipynb" which is the basic data processing obtained from Genworth regarding portfolio in jan and feb
+1. Start opening "Clean_Table.ipynb" which is the basic data processing obtained from Genworth regarding portfolio in jan and feb; produces output file "tabla_datos.xlsx" used in 2)
 2. "INEGI_API_National-Copy1-checkpoint.ipynb" shows code for API data gathering both for second and third round.
-Actual ouput file is used in part of the code showed in 3 and 4
+Actual ouput file is used in part of the code showed in 3 and 4.
+Produces output file of rate_nal_desempleo used later on in 3)
-3. Code continues on file "Final-Code_Project_1-18July.checkpint.ipynb" for data processing and analysis of this first portfolio and second CNBV.
-Regarding periodization it shows the third round instead of the second for review simplicity purposes (2nd round of data wasn't copied in this last repository to avoid excess in-process files)
+3. Code continues on file "Final-Code_Project_1-18July.checkpoint.ipynb" for data processing and analysis of this first portfolio and second CNBV.
+Regarding periodization it shows the third round instead of the second for review simplicity purposes (2nd round of data wasn't copied in this last repository to avoid excess in-process files).
+Correlation and ttest performed.
-4.
+4. PPT summarizes all, conlussions and takeaways Thanks!